seek-oss/playroom/.changeset/beige-tips-swim.md

 'playroom': patch
 ---

-Fix minor issue in the side panel exit animation, preventing the contents from vanishing abruptly.
+Fixes a bug in the side panel exit animation that was causing the contents to vanish abruptly